Bangladesh Premier League

-Bangladesh Premier League (বাংলাদেশ প্রিমিয়ার লিগ), also known as Dutch-Bangla Bank BPL for sponsorship reasons, is a professional Twenty20 cricket league in Bangladesh organised by the Bangladesh Cricket Board (BCB).
+Bangladesh Premier League (বাংলাদেশ প্রিমিয়ার লিগ), abbreviated BPL, is a professional Twenty20 cricket league in Bangladesh, organised by the Bangladesh Cricket Board (BCB).
 It was formed in 2011 by the BCB, after the suspension of its predecessor organisation, 2009/10 National Cricket League Twenty20.
 The first season was held in February 2012, and the games were held across Dhaka and Chittagong.
 The BPL is headed by the chairman of its Governing Council.

 Following the success of franchise Twenty20 cricket leagues such as the Indian Premier League around the world, the Bangladesh Cricket Board announced a plan to replace the National Cricket League with a franchise-based league.
 On 18 January 2012, the board entered a 6-year, 350-crore deal with Game on Sports Group to establish a franchise tournament.
 The deal gave the group exclusive rights to manage the tournament.
 The league was founded with six franchises from the largest cities of Bangladesh.
 Nine companies took part in the bidding process for the franchise auction, with six winning the rights to clubs.

-In July 2022, after the International Cricket Council accommodated the month of January and February for the BPL, in its ICC Future Tours Programme, the BCB announced the schedule of the BPL for the next three seasons.
+In July 2022, after the International Cricket Council accommodated the months of January and February for the BPL, in its ICC Future Tours Programme, the BCB announced the schedule of the BPL for the next three seasons.

 History

 2012 (1st edition)

 The first edition of the league officially kicked off on 9 February 2012, with a lavish opening ceremony at the Sher-e-Bangla National Cricket Stadium in Dhaka, the capital city of Bangladesh.
 Shariar Islam Mozumder Shawon was the owner and organizer of BPL.
-The initial player auction was held on 18 and 19 January 2012 and the first match in the tournament was staged on 9 February 2012 at the Sher-e-Bangla National Cricket Stadium between Sylhet Royals and Barisal Burners.
+The initial player auction was held on 18 and 19 January 2012, and the first match in the tournament was staged on 9 February 2012 at the Sher-e-Bangla National Cricket Stadium between Sylhet Royals and Barisal Burners.
 The first Bangladesh Premier League season's final game was between Dhaka Gladiators and Barisal Burners, with Dhaka Gladiators emerging as champions after winning by eight wickets.
-All matches in the first edition of the league were held at the Sher-e-Bangla National Cricket Stadium and Zohur Ahmed Chowdhury Stadium in the country's second-largest city Chattogram.
+All matches in the first edition of the league were held at the Sher-e-Bangla National Cricket Stadium and Zohur Ahmed Chowdhury Stadium in the country's second-largest city, Chittagong.

 2013 (2nd edition)

 Rangpur Riders were added as a seventh team for the second season.
-Dhaka Gladiators again emerged as champions beating Chittagong Kings in the final by 43 runs.
-Once again Sher-e-Bangla National Cricket Stadium in Dhaka hosted the final.
-For most of the matches, the MA Aziz Stadium, replaced the Zohur Ahmed Chowdhury Stadium in Chattogram due to higher capacity and Khulna Divisional Stadium in Khulna (third-largest city) was added as the third venue.
+Dhaka Gladiators again emerged as champions, beating Chittagong Kings in the final by 43 runs.
+Once again, Sher-e-Bangla National Cricket Stadium in Dhaka hosted the final.
+For most of the matches, the MA Aziz Stadium replaced the Zohur Ahmed Chowdhury Stadium in Chittagong due to higher capacity, and Khulna Divisional Stadium in Khulna (third-largest city) was added as the third venue.

 The owners of Dhaka Gladiators were handed a lifetime suspension by the governing committee.
 A number of players and administrators were handed bans for match-fixing, including the former captain of Bangladesh, Mohammad Ashraful.